-The Canadian dollar continued to strengthen in the first quarter, impacting selling prices when converted to Canadian dollars, causing a decline of \$8.9 million (12.5%) in sales in comparison to foreign exchange rates for the first quarter of 2009.
-Sale volumes remained relatively stable.
-Price increases for the majority of species including sea and bay scallops, clams and shrimp compensated for the weakening foreign exchange rates.
+The Canadian dollar continued to strengthen for the 26 weeks ended July 3, 2010, impacting selling prices when converted to Canadian dollars, causing a decline of \$16.8 million (11.6%) in sales dollars in comparison to foreign exchange rates for the same period of 2009.
+However, price increases for the majority of species including sea and bay scallops, clams and cooked and peeled shrimp and well as increases in sales volumes for clams, turbot and lobster in the Japan region (which offset lower volumes in Europe, the United States and Canada) partly offset for the impact of weakening foreign exchange rates on sales.